-Labour Day in Germany takes place on May 1st each year.
-The secular holiday is also called “Tag der Arbeit” in the German language.
+Labour Day in Germany takes place on 1 May each year.
 As the name indicates, the day celebrates workers, their rights and their contributions to society and the economy.

 |2017||1 May||Mon||Labour Day||National|